FeatureBaseDB/www/content/blog/writing-a-client-library.md

 end
 ```

 Pretty straightforward.
-You can check rest of the methods in the [lua-pilosa](https://github.com/pilosa/lua-pilosa) repository.
+You can check out the rest of the methods in the [lua-pilosa](https://github.com/pilosa/lua-pilosa) repository.

 #### Client

-A Pilosa URI (Uniform Resource Identifier) tells the address of a Pilosa node.
-It consists of three parts: scheme, host and port. `https://index2.pilosa.com:10501` is a sample URI which points to the Pilosa node running at host `index2.pilosa.com` port `10501` and which uses `https` scheme.
+A Pilosa URI (Uniform Resource Identifier) represents the address of a Pilosa node.
+It consists of three parts: scheme, host and port. `https://index2.pilosa.com:10501` is a sample URI which points to the Pilosa node running at host `index2.pilosa.com` port `10501` and which uses the `https` scheme.
 All parts of a Pilosa URI are optional, but at least one of the parts should be specified.
 The following URIs are equivalent:

 - `http://localhost:10101`
 - `http://localhost`